newyorrker/newyorrker/README.md

-Hi 🙌 My name is Ruslan Karshiev
+Hello 🙌 My name is Ruslan
 ================================

 I’m a frontend developer.
 And I try to learn javascript deepest.